angelogeminiani/sapiens-datamover/readme.md

 ### Introduction ###

-🐼 Data Mover works on a specific directory named "datamover_workspace" (you can change the default name launching the executable with a parameter).
+Sapiens Data Mover works on a specific directory named "datamover_workspace" (you can change the default name launching the executable with a parameter).

 When Data Mover starts, firs of all look for its workspace.
 If a workspace is not found, Data Mover creates one using the